eosnetworkfoundation/docs/docs/96_faq/index.md

 ### What is the relationship between keys, eosio accounts, and smart contracts?

-EOSIO accounts identify unique individuals or entities within an EOSIO blockchain.
-Keys in EOSIO are binary strings represented in Base58 used for signing and verification of transactions, blocks, and other messages.
+Antelope accounts identify unique individuals or entities within an Antelope blockchain.
+Keys in Antelope are binary strings represented in Base58 used for signing and verification of transactions, blocks, and other messages.
 Keys are created within a digital wallet associated with an account.
 Since account ownership is defined solely by the account name, the keys associated with an account can be updated without compromising security.
 A novel permission scheme involving accounts, permissions, and authority tables determine what accounts can do and how the actions that make a transaction are authorized.
 To that end, each account is assigned a hierarchical permission structure and each permission is assigned a pair of keys (a public key and a private key) used for signing and verification.

 A smart contract is a low-level software library that contains the implementation of the actions that make a transaction.
 It also defines how the data that is accessed and processed by the actions are stored.
 A smart contract is implemented in a high-level language such as C++ and compiled into a WebAssembly (WASM) binary.
 Thereafter, smart contracts can be deployed and run within an account’s sandbox on the blockchain.